 432 State Street,

-This classic Thomas Lamb-designed theater opened December 27, 1926 with Bebe Daniels in “Stranded in Paris” on the screen plus vaudeville on stage.
+The Art Theatre was opened in 1911 and had 300 seats.
+It was closed in early-1926 to be remodeled into the entrance to the new Proctor’s Theatre built to the plans of architect Thomas Lamb which opened December 27, 1926 with Bebe Daniels in “Stranded in Paris” on the screen plus vaudeville on stage.
 The Wurlitzer organ was opened by organist Stephen Boisclair.
 It operated as a vaudeville and movie house and was home to first run film for decades.

 During the 1950’s and 1960’s, Proctor’s Theatre, like so many other theaters, fell victim to the movement out of downtown and its numbers dwindled into the 1970’s when it finally closed.